 Sprucing things up once a year isn’t going to cut it.
 If you’re not updating your online design portfolio regularly, how do you plan to attract new freelance graphic design jobs in our competitive and ever-changing market?

 When selecting a site to host your portfolio, ensure it’s intuitive and fun enough to use and maintain regularly—or chances are, you won’t.

 Documenting your journey on a design project through a series of videos—from brief to execution to final product—can be a meaningful way to make your portfolio stand out and offer a client a closer look at you as an individual.

 If you haven’t previously documented your process, why not start a relevant, self-driven design project with the purpose of creating an engaging behind-the-scenes look at the process?
 This is a great way to drum up actual freelance design work!

 Let’s move on to explore other components of an excellent portfolio in a little more depth.

 Pick The Right Website Theme

 As a designer, you know that layout is important.
-But choosing the right theme is so much more.
-It’s essential to presenting your projects in their most flattering light and becomes an integral part of how your audience experiences and interacts with your design work.
+But choosing the right template is so much more.
+It’s essential to present your projects in their most flattering light and becomes an integral part of how your audience experiences and interacts with your design work.
 It’s the added visual context and professional polish that’s required to appeal to clients with high-paying freelance design jobs up for grabs.